 My original intention had been to get another small propane grill, like we had in the Unity RV.
 However, while the RV had a propane tank underneath that we could hook up to, with the Transit van that would be having to carry little camp propane tanks inside, which is not really ideal.
 So I decided to look into electric grills, which I had never tried before.

 After researching various models and reading lots of reviews, I settled on this Hamilton Beach Searing Grill which has turned out to be really great.
 It’s a nice size with plenty of grilling space and yet still easy to store in the van, it has a cooking lid with a window, a temperature-based control knob and indicator light, it grills really well whether that be a pork loin, sausages or vegetables and of course there’s no propane tanks to deal with.
 We’ve even used it inside the van on the galley countertop when we were stuck in a big wind storm.
-And I’ve been pleasantly surprised to see that it doesn’t take that much wattage to maintain normal cooking temps, leaving room with our 2000W inverter to still be using one of the burners on our induction cooktop.
+And I’ve been pleasantly surprised to see that it doesn’t take that much wattage to maintain normal cooking temps, leaving room with our 2000W inverter to still be using our induction cooktop at the same time.
 The only downside with this model is that it has a very short cord so you’ll likely need a short extension cord to use it where you want.

 Van Haus installed a Rixen Espar hydronic heat exchanger that provides for both house heat and on-demand hot water.
 It’s a hydronic system that heats a glycol fluid that in turn is used to heat the air or the water.
 It has a tap into the Transit’s fuel tank so that it can burn the vehicle’s fuel but it can also run off of electric shore power.
 It seems to use only a very tiny amount of fuel to keep the van warm overnight.
 I’ve been really impressed with how quiet the furnace and the blower is – I can easily sleep through it cycling on and off, which wasn’t the case with the propane furnace in the LTV Unity.